vessl-ai/examples/services/service-quickstart/README.md

 ## Launch the app

-Deploy your service with VESSL Serve with a single command.
+Deploy your service with VESSL Service with a single command.
 This will create a first revision of your production Llama 3.
 ```
-vessl serve create -f quickstart.yaml
+vessl service create -f quickstart.yaml
 ```

-Behind the scenes, VESSL Serve facilitates the common logics of model deployment:
+Behind the scenes, VESSL Service facilitates the common logics of model deployment:

 * Spin up a GPU-accelerated workload and set up a service environment
 * Deploys your model and associated API scripts to the cloud infrastructure.